mmoretti-01/mmoretti-01/README.md

 # Hi, I'm Mattia

-I'm a research assistant at ETH Zurich, currently looking for PhD opportunities in quantum many-body physics.
+I am a research assistant at ETH Zurich, currently seeking PhD opportunities in quantum many-body physics.

-This GitHub page presents code I have written in the past, including projects in Python, JavaScript, and C++.
+This page collects code samples from my research projects in Python, JavaScript, and C++.